w-lfpup/wctk-js/docs/shadow.md

         super();

         if !this.#sd.declarative {
-            // compose DOM and append to #this.sd.shadowRoot }
+            // compose and append DOM to this.#sd.shadowRoot }

-        // add event listeners to shadow dom
+        // add event listeners to DOM
     }
 }
 ```